Getting To Know Your Home!

 - Locate all water filters and record the size and type of each filter.
 Get and keep spares on hand.

-- Locate the light switch to garage.
+- Find and operate the light switch for the garage.

 - Locate all GFCI receptacles in garage and test/reset.